CoBiG2/RAD_Tools/README.md

 ##VCF2phy

-This is a converter from VCF to phylip format.
-It is currently does not create the phylip header, you have to do it yourself.
-Other than that it seems to be working fine.
+This is a converter from VCF to phylip format. ~~It is currently does not create the phylip header, you have to do it yourself.~~ Headers are created fine too.

 ##RAD parser